system76/docs/content/bluetooth.md

 > After reinstalling the above packages, fully shut down the machine and then power it back on, rather than rebooting.
 This ensures the hardware completely resets.

-Open Bluetooth Manager by pressing Super + Space and search:
+Open Bluetooth Manager by pressing `Super` and search:

 ![bluetooth manager](/images/bluetooth/bluetooth_2.png)